 Fall River Auto Accidents

 When someone is killed in a motor vehicle collision, surviving family members may make a wrongful death claim.
 Victims who survive crashes are also entitled to personal injury compensation if another driver was at fault for the crash.
-The Fall River car accident lawyers at the Law Offices of Jeffrey S. Glassman can represent families whose loved ones are killed and victims of collisions.
+The Fall River car accident lawyers at the Jeffrey Glassman Injury Lawyers can represent families whose loved ones are killed and victims of collisions.
 Call today to learn more.Fall River Drivers Face Risks

 Fall River has long been considered a major transportation hub and the 1875 Slade’s Ferry Bridge connected Fall River and Somerset to make traveling between the communities easier.
 The bridge was closed and demolished in 1970, and today the main entry point into Fall River is Interstate 195.
 Fall River is also served by four other major routes, including Route 6, Route 24 and Route 138.